 ➤ Third, you can use the many volatility-based indicators to measure volatility.

-In this article we will look at one of them: the Average True Range (ATR).
+In this article, as we said just above, we will look at one of them: the Average True Range (ATR).

 What is the Average True Range?

 The Average True Range (ATR) is one of the many indicators that was developed by Alexander Wilder.
 He first wrote about the indicator in his book, New Concepts in Technical Trading Systems.
 Other indicators that he suggested were the Relative Strength Index (RSI), Parabolic SAR, and the Directional Movement index.